 2.4.2 Each Tracked Resource in the Tracked Resource Set MUST be referenced from the container using an LDP membership predicate.

 2.4.3 Because of the highly dynamic nature of the Tracked Resource Set, a TRS Server may have difficulty enumerating the exact set of resources at a point in time.
 Because of that, the Base can be only an approximation of the Tracked Resource Set.
-A Base might omit mention of a resource that ought to have been included or include a resource that ought to have been omitted.
+A Base might omit a resource that ought to have been included or include a resource that ought to have been omitted.
 For each erroneously reported resource in the Base, the TRS Server MUST at some point include a corrective Change Event in the Change Log more recent that the base cutoff event.
 The corrective Change Event corrects the picture for that Tracked Resource, allowing the TRS Client to compute the correct set of member Tracked Resources.
 A corrective Change Event might not appear in the Change Log that was retrieved when the TRS Client dereferenced the Tracked Resource Set URI.
 The TRS Client might only see a corrective Change Event when it processes the Change Log resource obtained by dereferencing the Tracked Resource Set URI on later occasions.

 2.4.4 A TRS Server MUST refer to a given resource using the exact same URI in the Base (membership triple) and every Change Event (trs:changed reference) for that resource.